China Pharmaceutical Industry Association: Aims

 The aims of CPIA are focused on abiding by the Constitution, laws, regulations and policies of P.R.C, undertaking industry management work entrusted by the government, serving as a bridge between the government and enterprises, serving its members & protecting their legal rights & interests, expressing the opinions of the members of the government, assisting the government to make industrial policies, promoting the development of the pharmaceutical industry in China.

 CPIA offers service to its members and has completed a number of projects related to industry surveys and research since its establishment.
 CPIA also played a role as communicator between the government and the members, expressed opinions about industry policies and proposed constructive suggestions to the government.
 Moreover, CPIA collects technical, economic, marketing, policy related information and materials of the industry from China and abroad and supplied them to its members.
 CPIA also carries out a wide range consultancy services and initiated technical transfer programs and activities, which give considerable benefits to its members.
-Recently CPIA organized workshops, seminars to coordinate direct dialogues between the government and member companies focusing on relevant hot topics of drug bidding policies, drug pricing, national drug list for basic medical insurance, drug registration and drug reimbursement.
+CPIA has organized workshops, seminars to coordinate direct dialogues between the government and member companies focusing on relevant hot topics of drug bidding policies, drug pricing, national drug list for basic medical insurance, drug registration and drug reimbursement.
 CPIA has set up a system of conducting regular dialogue with the Price Department of National Development and Reform Commission, the Medical Insurance Department of the Ministry of Human Resources and Social Security, and the Drug Registration Dept. of State Food and Drug Administration.
 These activities enhanced the understanding between the government and the enterprises and also helped the members of CPIA adequately carry out drug laws, regulations and policies of the government.
 Entrusted by China Federation of the Industrial Economics, CPIA recommended concerned experts to discuss MOC (Ministry of Commerce)'s List of the Technologies Encouraged to Import, Technologies Restricted to Import, Technologies Forbidden to export.